-In summary, we have demonstrated compact on-chip filters for high-impedance resonators that prevent the losses of microwave energy through the gate lines of the coupled QD structure.
+In summary, we demonstrate compact on-chip filters for high-impedance resonators that prevent the losses of microwave energy through the gate lines of the coupled QD structure.
 The inductors are made of the same highkinetic-inductance superconductor as the resonator.
 This produces small inductors of large inductance that can be placed anywhere on the chip, as opposed to spiral inductors.
-We compared two approaches to implement the filter capacitor: one with a planar interdigitated capacitor and one with an overlapping thin film capacitor.
+We compare two approaches to implement the filter capacitor: one with a planar interdigitated capacitor and one with an overlapping thin-film capacitor.
 The planar filters performed well when used with sufficient crossbonds; however, their footprint is relatively large, making the solution inconvenient as the number of gate lines increases.
-The thin film capacitors are fabricated with a single additional lithography step and dramatically reduce the total footprint of the filter.
+The thin-film capacitors are fabricated with a single additional lithography step and dramatically reduce the total footprint of the filter.
 Our implementation has one capacitor plate overlapping 15 gate lines, effectively producing a very compact filter unit.
 When combined with the nanowire inductors, this simplifies the microwave engineering by confining the resonator energy to a small area of the chip.
-We demonstrate that the total linewidth of a 6.4 GHz resonator can be improved down to 540 kHz using these filters, therefore achieving a loaded quality factor of 11900.
+We demonstrate that the total linewidth of a 6.4-GHz resonator can be improved down to 540 kHz using these filters, therefore achieving a loaded quality factor of 11 900.
+It is understood that the best solution depends on the combination of footprint and linewidth requirements.
+For us, the thin-film solution is the only one to satisfy both.
 With these filters in place, the biggest source of loss in full devices is then dominated by the gate resistance and dielectric losses of the QD area, which will be addressed in future work.
-These low-loss resonators with large coupling to quantum dots could allow more sensitive hybrid spin-superconducting devices to realize long-range two-qubit gates, high-speed gate-based readout, circuit QED experiments with single spins, as well as more fundamental experiments in the device and materials fields.
+Since the resonator and its ground plane have been shown to be compatible with in-plane magnetic fields up to 6 T [18], we do not expect a different behavior in the current case.
+These low-loss resonators with large coupling to quantum dots could allow more sensitive hybrid spin-superconducting devices to realize long-range twoqubit gates, high-speed gate-based readout, circuit QED experiments with single spins, as well as more fundamental experiments in the device and materials fields.